yu-lab-vt/AQuA/README.md

 # Updates

+**1/16/2020:**

+The update adds the features of favorited events into the '.mat' result.

 **12/20/2019:**

 Add new functin for cell regions and landmark reigons.
 The button "->" in the top-left corner of the GUI can let users to drag regions.